cns-iu/hra-kg-supporting-information/docs/index.md

 - Wouter Beek (co-founder of [Triply](https://triply.cc/en-US), see also [https://wouterbeek.github.io/](https://wouterbeek.github.io/)) recorded this detailed series of tutorials about SPARQL on [YouTube](https://www.youtube.com/playlist?list=PLaa8QYrMzXNnzY-4YVM5507iZuESWVcnU).
 - A video about ontologies by co-author Mark Musen is [here](https://youtu.be/PrLY3Gzj6w4?si=ToMyiT1ZJLufbxT7).
 - A talk titled "FAIR Data Knowledge Graphs – From Theory to Practice" by Tom Plasterer, Ph.D., Senior Director of Bioinformatics and BioPharmaceutical R\&D at [AstraZeneca](https://www.astrazeneca.com/) is available on [YouTube](https://www.youtube.com/watch?v=Z0U2O2FjL6w).

+# Using LLMs and RAG with HRA KG
+This notebook shows how to setup a basic vector database populated from the HRA KG which is then used to augment prompts to an LLM: [https://github.com/x-atlas-consortia/hra-notebooks/blob/main/notebooks/hra-rag.ipynb](https://github.com/x-atlas-consortia/hra-notebooks/blob/main/notebooks/hra-rag.ipynb)

 # Mermaid Diagrams